jvalderrama/devo/README.md

 Go to **devo/terraform** folder, it has:

-1. Create main file (AWS provider with credentials)
+1. Create main file (AWS provider with credentials, region)
-2. Create a VPC on AWS
+2. Create a VPC on AWS (CIDR block)
-3. Create EC2 instances over VPC
+3. Create EC2 instances over VPC (Instance type and AMI ID)
-4. Output public IP once the instance has been created
+4. Output EC2 instances (Public IP once the instance has been created on AWS)

 Just type
 ```